The Shakin' Pyramids: Post-Shakin' Pyramids endeavours

 In the mid 1980s Creighton played with the Fighting Fifty-First.
 In the 1990s he provided musicianship for the River Detectives and served as frontman of the Buicks.
 Creighton released two solo albums on Raucous during the 2010s; his third and final album was released via his own website in 2018.
 Creighton died from a stroke on 17 February 2021, aged 62.

-Duncan and McLellan perform as the Véloniños with guitarist Laurie Cuffe and bassist Hugh Jamieson.
+Duncan and McLellan performed as the Véloniños with guitarist Laurie Cuffe and bassist Hugh Jamieson.
+Duncan died from a stroke in early June 2024, aged 65.